-St. Patrick's Day Fast Facts
+St. Patrick's Day Fast Facts - CNN

 St. Patrick’s Day is the feast day of St. Patrick, the patron saint of Ireland.

-Corned beef and cabbage is a staple at St. Patrick's Day celebrations.
+Corned beef and cabbage is a staple at many St. Patrick’s Day celebrations in America.

-Saint Patrick:
+Saint Patrick

 St. Patrick is called a Christian missionary and the Apostle of Ireland.